 I mean, if you’re going to pay to have your pizza delivered, you may as well earn points for it.

 While you can earn two points per $1 you spend on delivery fees, you can’t earn points on taxes or tips.

 3. Redeem Pizza Hut Rewards points only when you order online.

-No matter how you order, whether online, in-store, or over the phone, you can earn Hut Rewards points towards a free pizza.
+No matter how you order, whether online, in the app, in-store, or over the phone, you can earn Hut Rewards points towards a free pizza.
 Just be sure to tell them you’re a Hut Rewards member and give them your phone number so you earn points for every purchase.

 But here’s the catch!

-4. Find the best Pizza Hut deals online.
+4. Find the best Pizza Hut deals online or in the app.

 5. Hoard the coupons that come taped to your pizza box!